ROCm/hipSOLVER/docs/reference/sparse-api/helpers.rst

 These helper functions control aspects of the hipSOLVER library.
 They are divided into the following categories:

-* :ref:`sparse_initialize` functions initialize and cleanup the library handle.
+* :ref:`sparse_initialize`: Functions to initialize and cleanup the library handle.
-* :ref:`sparse_stream` functions provide functionality to manipulate streams.
+* :ref:`sparse_stream`: Functions to manipulate streams.

 .. _sparse_initialize: